 DIGS 20005 Data Publication for Linguistic, Cultural, and Historical Research (Winter)

 Note that each of these has as a prerequisite DIGS 20001 or an equivalent introduction to computer programming.

 5. A required seminar course, offered each Spring Quarter: DIGS 20007 Issues in Digital Studies of Language, Culture, and History.

 6. One elective course approved by the faculty director of the Digital Studies of Language, Culture, and History program.
 This will normally be a course in the humanities or social sciences that entails computational methods or explores the history and cultural significance of digital media or of computation in general.
 Suitable courses are offered in several different departments and programs.

 Note that the particular courses on offer will vary from year to year and some courses may have prerequisites.
 Examples of potentially suitable electives may be found on the Course Descriptions page.

 Courses in the minor may not be double counted with the student's major(s), other minors, or general education requirements.
 Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.

-Students who elect the minor must meet with the program director before the end of Spring Quarter of their third year to declare their intention to complete the minor.
-The director's approval for the minor program should be submitted to a student's College adviser by the deadline above using a form available from the adviser.
+Students who elect the minor must meet with the program director before the end of the spring quarter of their third year to declare their intention to complete the minor.
+Students must complete a form with the assistance of their College adviser and submit this to the program director for approval.